HASwitchPlate/openHASP-docs/docs/devices/lanbon-l8.md

 | Built-in PSU |
 | Energy monitor |
 | Standard wallmount form factor both EU and US |

+!!! note "Note 1"
+    An earlier revision V1.14 (20191203) of the PCB had an analog temperature sensor onboard.
+    It was removed from V1.15 (20200521) of the PCB.
+You are likely *not* to get it when buying a recent switch.

+!!! note "Note 2"
+    There is a new V1.17 of the PCB with Tuya support. openHASP does **not** support the proprietary Tuya chip, but you can still flash the firmware and use the other Lanbon L8 features just fine.

 ## Contents